elainebroche-dev/pf5-iomha-prints/README.md

       - The ER diagram provided shows the logical data model.
 The many-to-many relationship between prints and their 'likes' is represented as normalized tables to clarify the relationship.
 In the products models file the 'likes' data item is declared as part of the Print class, with django handling how this relationship is represented in the physical database tables in the background.

       - The User table in the ER diagram is also a logical representation of the data captured during user registration and how it relates to the application data model.
-The User table itself is not declared in the application models files, but is handled by the django modules and this logical view does not reflect all columns and constraints etc. used by the physical data tables in the database.
+The User table itself is handled by the django modules and this logical view does not reflect all columns and constraints etc. used by the physical data tables in the database.

       - Like the application itself, the data models rely heavily on the models used in the Code Institute Boutique Ado example application.
-The Order and OrderLineItem tables are almost a direct match of the ones using in Boutique Ado, the only differences being the foreign key of product is linked to the Print table instead of a Product table, and a column to store item_dimensions.
+The Order and OrderLineItem tables are almost a direct match of the ones using in Boutique Ado, the only customizations being the foreign key of product is linked to the Print table instead of a Product table, and a column to store item_dimensions.

       - The UserProfile table/model is also largely based on the one used in the Boutique Ado application, it has been customized by adding a DOB column so that the Customer's date of birth can be optionally captured and potentially used for birthday offers and promotions.